prahaladsharma/Android17FeatureShowcase/ANDROID_17_FEATURES.md

 - Android Platform release notes and API reference: https://developer.android.com
 - Jetpack libraries (Biometric, WorkManager, WindowManager, Activity/Compose integration) release notes on the AndroidX pages and Maven artifacts.

-If you'd like, I can:
-- Add concrete code examples to the `feature/contact` and `feature/biometric` samples showing CryptoObject usage and permission rationale UI.
-- Add a small WorkManager test harness and a Compose-based observable progress indicator.
-- Enhance the adaptive sample to use WindowSizeClass and include screenshots/preview configurations.

-Tell me which of the above you'd like implemented and I'll add the code changes and tests.